- jMeter Tutorial

 jMeter - Web Test Plan

-Let's build a simple test plan which tests a web page.
-We will write a test plan in Apache JMeter so that we can test performance of one web page say page shown by the URL:http://www.tutorialspoint.com/.
+Let us build a simple test plan which tests a web page.
+We write a test plan in Apache JMeter so that we can test the performance of the web page shown by the URL − www.tutorialspoint.com.

 Open the JMeter window by clicking on /home/manisha/apache-jmeter-2.9/bin/jmeter.sh.
-The JMeter window will appear as below:This is a JMeter window having nothing added yet.
-Details of the above window are:
+The JMeter window appear as below −

 Change the name of test plan node to Sample Test in the Name text box.
-You have to change focus to workbench node and back to Test Plan node to see the name getting reflected.
+You need to change the focus to workbench node and back to the Test Plan node to see the name getting reflected.

 Add Thread Group

-Now we will add our first element in the window.
-We will add one Thread Group, which is placeholder for all other elements like Samplers, Controllers, Listeners.
+Now we add our first element in the window.
+We add one Thread Group, which is a placeholder for all other elements like Samplers, Controllers, and Listeners.
 We need one so we can configure number of users to simulate.

-We will name Thread Group as Users.
-For us this element means Users visiting the TutorialsPoint Home Page.
+Name the Thread Group as Users.
+For us, this element means users visiting the TutorialsPoint Home Page.

-Now we have to add one Sampler in our Thread Group (Users).
-As done earlier for adding Thread group, this time we will open the context menu of the Thread Group (Users) node by right clicking and we will add HTTP Request Sampler by choosing Add > Sampler> HTTP request option.
+We need to add one Sampler in our Thread Group (Users).
+As done earlier for adding Thread group, this time we will open the context menu of the Thread Group (Users) node by right-clicking and we will add HTTP Request Sampler by choosing Add → Sampler → HTTP request option.

-This will add one empty HTTP Request Sampler under the Thread Group (Users) node.
-Let us configure this node element:
+It will add one empty HTTP Request Sampler under the Thread Group (Users) node.
+Let us configure this node element −

-Path: We will type path as / (slash).
-This means we want the root page of the server.
+Path − We will type path as / (slash).
+It means we want the root page of the server.

 Run the Test Plan

-Now with all the setup, let's execute the test plan.
-With the configuration of the Thread Group (Users) we have kept it all default values.
-This means JMeter will execute the sampler only once.
-It will be like a single user and only one time.
+Now with all the setup, let us execute the test plan.
+With the configuration of the Thread Group (Users), we keep all the default values.
+It means JMeter will execute the sampler only once.
+It is similar to a single user, only once.

-This is similar to like a user visiting a web page through browser, only here we are doing that through JMeter sampler.
-We will execute the test plan using Run > Start option.
+This is similar to a user visiting a web page through browser, with JMeter sampler.
+To execute the test plan, Select Run from the menu and select Start option.

 Apache JMeter asks us to save the test plan in a disk file before actually starting the test.
-This is important if we want to run the test plan again and again.
-If we say not to save by clicking No option it will run without saving.
+This is important if you want to run the test plan multiple times.
+You can opt for running it without saving too.

-We have kept the setting of the thread group as single thread (that means one user only) and loop for 1 time (that means run only one time), hence we will get result of one single transaction in the View Result Tree Listener.
+We have kept the setting of the thread group as single thread (one user only) and loop for 1 time (run only one time), hence we will get the result of one single transaction in the View Result Tree Listener.

 Green color against the name Visit TutorialsPoint Home Page indicates success.

-JMeter has stored all the headers and the response sent by the web server and ready to show us the result in many ways.
+JMeter has stored all the headers and the responses sent by the web server and ready to show us the result in many ways.

 The first tab is Sampler Results.
 It shows JMeter data as well as data returned by the web server.

-The second tab is Request, where all the data which was sent to the web server as part of the request is shown.
+The second tab is Request, which shows all the data sent to the web server as part of the request.

 The last tab is Response data.
-In this tab the listener shows the data received from server as it is in text format.
+In this tab, the listener shows the data received from server in text format.

 This is just a simple test plan which executes only one request.
-But JMeter's real strength is in sending the same request like many users are sending it.
-To test the web servers with multiple users we will have to change the Thread Group (Users) settings.
+But JMeter's real strength is in sending the same request, as if many users are sending it.
+To test the web servers with multiple users, we need to change the Thread Group (Users) settings.